cognitect-labs/vase/samples/petstore-full/README.md

 ## How to use the app

 Usages are the same for all models.
-Here's are basic usage:
+Here is a basic usage:

 1. Click a model (category, tag, pet, store, or user)
 2. Click a route ("POST /categories" or other)
 3. Fill body or write parameter(s)
 4. Click "Try it out!" button

-Depend on the models, there are slight differences.
+Depend on the models, there are some differences in paths or input data.
 The category and tag's model is simple, so Swagger UI fits well.
-You can use an example value as is.
-So, click example value, then edit in body window.
+You can use an example value on the ui as is.
+So, click example value, then edit values in body window.

 The pet and store(order) models have reference values.
 On Datomic, those are entity references and expressed in array forms.